Indian Premier League 2021 Auction Players Released And Retained Chennai Super Kings | IPL 14 Auction | CSK

 CSK played 14 matches, won six while losing eight and finished just ahead of fellow strugglers Rajasthan Royals.
 One of the bright spots for the franchise was the emergence of few youngsters and the news of MS Dhoni continuing his association with them must have come as a major boost.
-Also Read - Sunrisers Hyderabad Full List of Players Released And Retained Ahead of IPL 2021 Auction
+Also Read - Kings XI Punjab Full List of Players Released And Retained Ahead of IPL 2021 Auction

 They have so far won three IPL titles in 2010, 2011 and 2018.
 They have also finished runners-up a record five times.